 There’s quite a lot going on when you first log into ActiveCampaign.
 It’s a design that might put less experienced users off, but the core functionality is spot on.

 Campaign Monitor is very much focused on the email marketing.
-It doesn’t appear to have the most integration with other products such as e-commerce, or masses of detailed analytical information.
+It doesn’t appear to have the most api integrations or partner relationships with other products such as e-commerce, marketing tools, or masses of detailed analytical information.

 That’s not a bad thing.
 Statistically, email marketing is one of the top conversion channels in digital marketing, so despite not being regarded as very glamorous, or a bit old school, it’s where the money’s at, so it’s perfectly reasonable – and makes sense – to invest in a solid solution focused on delivering your campaigns.

 So, with that information in hand, I would say Campaign Monitor would be best suited to an organization that is heavily investing in email marketing.